The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Modelling the rotation-magnetism relationship

 where the unknown power-law index $p$ is constrained by comparison with stellar observations.
 The value of $p$ determines how strongly the emerging flux increases with rotation.

 The initial large-scale dipole-like field at the start of each activity cycle is scaled similarly,

 as in the original FEAT model.
 We thus scale the initial polar field with the same exponent $p$, purely to keep the SFT model internally consistent.
-On the Sun, the amplitude of the polar field at the start of a cycle correlates with the strength of the subsequent cycle \citep[e.g.,][]{Cameron10}.
+On the Sun, the amplitude of the polar field at the start of a cycle correlates with the strength of the subsequent cycle \citep[e.g.][]{Cameron10}.
 Because FEAT scales the cycle strength with rotation, we apply the same scaling to the initial polar field so that the model remains balanced.
-We make this scaling under the assumption that polar fields are reversed and amplified by the emergence and decay of systematically tilted BMRs, similar to the solar case.
+We make this scaling under the assumption that polar fields are reversed and amplified by the emergence and decay of systematically tilted BMRs, similar to the solar case (see Sect.~\ref{ssec:caveats} for further discussion).

-In the SFT model, emerging BMRs evolve subject to differential rotation, meridional flow and diffusion.
+In the SFT model, emerged BMRs evolve subject to differential rotation, meridional flow and diffusion.
 The resulting surface-averaged unsigned field at activity maximum then scales approximately as

-where the exponent $q$ described the net rotation dependence of the surface field.
+where the exponent $q$ describes the net rotation dependence of the surface field.
+Here, we evaluate $\langle |B_{\rm SFT}|\rangle$ as the unsigned surface-averaged field, averaged over 100 days around the cycle maximum to represent sufficient number of stellar rotations regardless of the rotation rate.

 In an absolutely linear SFT system without noise, $q$ would be equal to $p$.
-However, in practice, the emergence properties themselves depend on rotation: stronger Coriolis acceleration experienced by rising flux loops increases BMR tilt angles and latitudes, and high emergence rates lead to enhanced active- region overlap and flux cancellation.
+However, in practice, the emergence properties themselves depend on rotation: stronger Coriolis acceleration experienced by rising flux loops increases the tilt angles and latitudes of emerging BMRs, and high emergence rates lead to enhanced AR overlap and flux cancellation.
 These effects cause $q$ to differ slightly from $p$, typically by no more than $\sim 0.1-0.2$ for the rotation rates considered here (Fig.~\ref{fig:rot-b}).
 Thus, $\langle |B_{\rm SFT}|\rangle$ is approximately proportional to the injected BMR flux, with small systematic deviations at the higher activity levels.

-We define $\langle B_{\rm SFT}\rangle$ as the unsigned surface-averaged field, averaged over 100 days around the cycle maximum to represent sufficient number of stellar rotations regardless of the rotation rate.